Sources: Giants planning to schedule second interview with Pat Shurmur

-The focus of the New York Giants' coaching search has shifted to Minnesota Vikings offensive coordinator Pat Shurmur.
-He now has the inside track to become the 18th head coach in franchise history.?
+The focus of the New York Giants' coaching search has shifted to Minnesota Vikings offensive coordinator Pat Shurmur, who now has the inside track to become the 18th head coach in franchise history.?

 The Giants are planning to schedule a second interview next week with Shurmur, sources told ESPN's Dan Graziano and Chris Mortensen.
 They are intent on strictly adhering to NFL rules that prohibit contact with the candidate, negotiation with an agent or any agreement after the initial interview window closed.